SebasChZ/SebasChZ/README.md

 👋 Hi, I’m Sebastian, a full-time Computer Engineering Student at Instituto Tecnológico de Costa Rica(TEC).
-Currently on my 2nd semester.
+Currently in my 2nd semester.
 I am a tech enthusiast.
 I love reading and learning about the latest in software, hardware, and advancements in the industry.